 The city has an incorporated boundary of over 21 square miles.
 It has become the focus of international attention as both a major development area and an entertainment and tourism destination.
 The reasons are numerous and range from the scenic natural beauty to the variety of live entertainment options and family oriented entertainment offerings.

 Scenic U.S Highway 65, a north-south highway, is the main route to Branson with over 70% of motorists coming from the north through Springfield.

 The Branson Airport, located less than 10 miles south of the city, has a 7,140-foot runway to accommodate all types of commercial aircraft, making Branson even more accessible.
-Direct commercial air service is available to many destinations through Frontier Airlines and Southwest Airlines.
+Direct commercial air service is available to many destinations.
 This was the first privately financed and operated commercial airport in the country, and began operations in the Branson area in the spring of 2009.

 The Springfield / Branson National Airport (SGF) is located 42 miles to the north and serves all of southwest Missouri with daily flights connecting to eight international airports via six airlines.

 The M. Graham Clark Downtown Airport, a general aviation airport with a 3,739-foot runway, is located one mile south of Branson.